heyzec/dotfiles/scripts/dotsman/README.md

 `dotsman` is a script to help with installing and editing dotfiles!
 - Install config files in this repo by symlinking
-- Quickly edit config files using [rofi](https://github.com/davatorium/rofi)
+- Quickly edit config files using any dmenu-compatible program

 ![Showcase](./showcase.gif)